quixio/quix-samples/python/sources/postgres_cdc/README.md

 # Postgres CDC

-[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/postgres_cdc) gives an example of how to stream data from a Postgres Database using Change Data Capture (CDC) to Quix, it handles both parameter and event data.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/postgres_cdc) gives an example of how to capture changes in a Postgres Database and publish the changes to a Kafka topic.

 ## How to run